yelongshen/vla/README.md

 Notes: AI2-THOR may download scenes on first run.
 If running on a headless server, ensure you have a virtual framebuffer (Xvfb) or run in an environment that provides GPU/GL context.

+PyBullet stairs demo

+This repository includes a minimal PyBullet-based stairs stepping demo.
+It spawns a simple URDF robot and a staircase made of boxes and runs a short random-policy episode.

+1. Install dependencies (this will include pybullet):

+   python -m venv .venv
+   source .venv/bin/activate
+   pip install -r requirements.txt

+2. Run the PyBullet demo:

+   python examples/pybullet_demo.py

+Notes: The demo runs in DIRECT (headless) mode by default.
+To visualize, change `render=True` in `examples/pybullet_demo.py` or run the example on a machine with X/GL support.

 Contributing

 This scaffold is intended as a starting point — extend models, datasets and metrics as needed.